CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Evaluation

 \subsubsection{Prediction Breakdown}

 Figure~\ref{fig:perf_model_breakdown} shows the contribution of primitives, expressed as a percentage of runtime or energy.
 Figure~\ref{fig:perf_model_breakdown} (a) shows the predicted vs actual runtime breakdown for various workloads, while Figure~\ref{fig:perf_model_breakdown} (b) contrasts predicted runtime vs predicted energy contributions.
 Each bar is stacked by the type of primitive kernels used in the application.
 Though we show a thorough breakdown, there is scope for "other" newer kernels to be supported by \name for future workloads.
 Figure~\ref{fig:perf_model_breakdown} (a) indicates strong alignment between predicted and actual runtime across microbenchmarks.
-However, this deviates more for workloads, such as cifar10, resnet and logreg, due to their more complex nature.
-However, the prediction preserves the relative importance of primitives, i.e., operations that dominate the actual runtime also account for a proportionally larger share in the predicted runtime.
-Figure~\ref{fig:perf_model_breakdown} (b) highlights the difference between predicted runtime and predicted energy, with most applications showing a similar distribution for runtime and energy.
+While this deviates more for workloads (e.g. cifar10, resnet and logreg) due to their more complex nature, the prediction preserves the relative importance of primitives.
+Figure~\ref{fig:perf_model_breakdown} (b) highlights the difference between predicted runtime and predicted energy, with most applications showing a similar distribution for each.
 Resnet exhibits a slight deviation, with EvalChebyshevFunction occupying a higher energy ratio than runtime.
 Thus, our results indicate that \name accurately preserves the relative contribution of individual primitives, capturing consistent trends in both runtime and energy profiles.